-Including healthy fats can be one of the best nutrition strategy for cyclists.
+Including healthy fats can be one of the best nutrition strategies for cyclists.
 The body needs fat for many important functions.
-As mentioned it has cardio-protective attributes and is required for hormone production, but it is also vital for the absorption and transport of fat-soluble vitamins (A, D, E, and K), cell signalling, brain function, and importantly for athletes, it’s a source of energy.
-Thus, good fats can be considered as one of the important diet for cyclists.
+As mentioned it has cardio-protective attributes and is required for hormone production, but it is also vital for the absorption and transport of fat-soluble vitamins (A, D, E, and K), cell signalling, brain function, and importantly for athletes, it has very large energy stores in adipose tissues and varying amounts in muscles based on fitness levels.
+Thus, good fats can be considered one of the important diets for cyclists.

 Cyclists can rely on fats to fuel the lower-intensity stages of a race but this must be trained with strategic nutrition strategies, not by consuming large quantities of dietary fat before a race.

-Are there specific diet for cyclists and athelets?
+Are there specific diets for cyclists and athletes?

-What would occur if your diet was deficient of these?
+What would occur if your diet was deficient in these?

-In a nutshell your body wouldn’t be able to function.
-Depriving your body of any nutrient will be detrimental to health, but a dietary fat deficiency can cause hormone imbalances, cognitive impairment, suppress immune function, metabolic and cardiovascular problems.
-Omega-3 and omega-6 are essential fatty acids as the body cannot produce its own and must be sourced through the diet.
-Ultimately as an athlete this will not only affect their training, but their health and career will be harmed.
+In a nutshell, your body wouldn’t be able to function.
+Depriving your body of any nutrient will be detrimental to health, but a dietary fat deficiency can cause hormone imbalances, cognitive impairment, suppression of immune function, and metabolic and cardiovascular problems.
+Omega-3 and omega-6 are essential fatty acids as the body cannot produce their own and must be sourced through the diet.
+Ultimately as an athlete, this will not only affect their training but their health and career will be harmed.

 What to eat before cycling?